sjain2580/CS50_Artificial-Intelligence-with-Python/docs/README.md

 ## Contributing
-Contributions to improve the Heredity project are welcome!
+Contributions to improve the Minesweeper project are welcome!
 To contribute:

 1. **Fork the repository**.
 2. **Create a new branch**: